Bedia Muvahhit

-Bedia Muvahhit (born Emine Bedia Şekip; 1896 – 20 January 1994) was a Turkish stage and movie actress.
+Emine Bedia Muvahhit (1896 – 20 January 1994) was a Turkish stage and movie actress.
 She is remembered as one of the first Muslim movie actresses in Turkey debuting in 1923.

 Personal life

-She was born in 1896 to Şekip Bey, a prosecutor from profession, and his wife Refika in Kadıköy, Istanbul, Ottoman Empire.
+She was born in 1896 to Ahmet Şekip Bey, a prosecutor from profession, and his wife Emine in Kadıköy, Istanbul, Ottoman Empire.
 She began her primary education at Saint Antoine School on Büyükada, and went on at Kadıköy Terakki School for secondary education.
 Then, she studied at the French language Lycée Notre Dame de Sion Istanbul.
 She could speak French and Greek as foreign languages.

 Bedia Muvahhit was employed in 1914 as a switchboard operator at the state-owned telephone company in Istanbul becoming one of the first Muslim women in the Ottoman Empire to work at the public service sector.
 Following a campaign of a newly established journal and an association for defending women's rights, the post administration decided to replace the telephone operators, who were in the beginning foreign language speaking girls from Christian or Jewish minorities with heavily accented Turkish.

 In 1921, she began to work as a teacher for French language at the Erenköy Girls High School.
-During this time, she met stage actor Ahmet Refet Muvahhit, while she asked him for an autograph after a theatre play.
+During this time, she met stage actor Ahmet Muvahhit, while she asked him for an autograph after a theatre play.
 The couple got married in 1923.
 From this marriage, Bedia Muvahhit had a son Şuayip Sina Arbel (1922-1991).
 In 1923, Bedia Muvahhit quit her teacher post, and devoted herself to an acting career.
 She successfully played in movies and on stage.
 However, her spouse Ahmet Muvahhit died in 1927.

-She married in 1933 to Friedrich von Statzer (1906–1974), aka later Ferdi Statzer, an Austrian musician, who came in 1932 to Turkey, and was teaching classical piano at the Istanbul Municipal Conservatory and serving as a composer and classical pianist at the Istanbul Municipal Theatre (Darülbedayi), where she was acting on stage.
+She married in 1933 Friedrich von Statzer (1906–1974), aka later Ferdi Statzer, an Austrian musician, who came in 1932 to Turkey, and was teaching classical piano at the Istanbul Municipal Conservatory and serving as a composer and classical pianist at the Istanbul Municipal Theatre (Darülbedayi), where she was acting on stage.
 Her second marriage lasted 18 years until 1951 when they divorced.
 After that, she adopted her surname by her first marriage to use as her stage name.